External Callback Trigger¶

 :

-With this setting, the trigger will activate only when a callback has a valid user reference through the user-token
+With this setting, the trigger only activates when callbacks include a valid user-token

 The On Fail Policy